Raynos/ncore/README.md

 	},
 	init: function () {
 		/*
-			Called when the core starts.
+			Called when someone emits "init" on the core
+			Only attached if using the .module method
 		*/
 	},
 	destroy: function () {
 		/*
-			Called when the core is destroyed or the module is detached
+			Called when someone emits "destroy" on the core Only attached if using the .module method
 		*/
 	}
 }